-It is our expectation that reefer volumes will reduce to around 150.000 units in 2022, although the number is expected to continue to grow longer term due to increasing global demand for fresh products and other commodities.
+It is our expectation that reefer volumes will increase to around 140.000 units in 2023, although the number is expected to continue to grow in the longer term due to increasing global demand for fresh products and other commodities.
 In addition, the conversion from aging reefer bulk vessel fleet to reefer containers is expected to continue over the coming years impacting demand positively for reefers.

-Further to this demand outlook, it is expected the reefer box pricing will be flat or reducing during 2022 but this is due to the evolution in raw material costs and will not therefore result in improved margins.
+Further to this demand outlook, it is expected the reefer box pricing will be flat or lower during 2023 but this is due to the evolution in raw material costs and FX rates and should not therefore result in weaker margins.
 Generally, the ocean container manufacturing market for reefer containers remains characterised by oversupply, and MCI expects this to continue for the near future.